-The included studies in the RQ1 were categorized as quantitative, descriptive studies (n = 11), quantitative, non-randomized studies (n = 3) and qualitative (n = 3).
+From the initial search, the included studies in the RQ1 were categorized as quantitative, descriptive studies (n = 11), quantitative, non-randomized studies (n = 3) and qualitative (n = 3).
 In the RQ2, included studies were categorized as quantitative, descriptive studies (n = 54), followed by quantitative, non-randomized studies (n = 28), qualitative (n = 12) and mixed methods studies (n = 5).

-Evidence on Natural Disasters and IPV

-Relationship between natural disasters and IPV
+Evidence on Natural Disasters and IPV Relationship between natural disasters and IPV